-This collaborative performance project is a response to the ongoing violence threatening our youth and communities of color everyday in the United States.
-Audience members are invited to watch and participate in the spelling of names of recent victims of police and gun violence.
+Audience members are invited to watch and/or participate in the spelling of names from people killed by police and gun violence.
 The work provides a space of remembrance, healing and action through a familiar American school tradition.

 Cinematography by Tristan Hsu

 Full video of the performance available upon request.